SeergeyL/TranslateBot/README.md

 /help - show help message

 ## Environment Variables
 `MESSASAGE_MARKER` - In selective mode marked message will be translated.
+List of markers can be provided with comma divider

 `DESTINATION_LANGUAGE` - The 2 character language code into which the translation will be carried out.
 More in [googletrans](https://pypi.org/project/googletrans/) docs